awsdocs/aws-kms-developer-guide/doc_source/services-wm.md

 1. To protect the message key under the mailbox key, Amazon WorkMail needs to decrypt the mailbox key, which is always stored in its encrypted form\.

    Amazon WorkMail calls the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation and passes in the encrypted mailbox key\.
-AWS KMS uses the CMK for the organization to decrypt the mailbox key and it returns the plaintext mailbox key to Amazon WorkMail\.
+AWS KMS uses the KMS key for the organization to decrypt the mailbox key and it returns the plaintext mailbox key to Amazon WorkMail\.

 1. Amazon WorkMail uses the plaintext mailbox key and the Advanced Encryption Standard \(AES\) algorithm to encrypt the message key outside of AWS KMS\.